-Are Online Psychology Doctorate Programs Cheaper Than Traditional Programs?
+Are Online Psychology Doctoral Programs Cheaper Than Traditional Programs?

-Parents with small children could also save money on childcare and transportation costs by pursuing a doctorate in psychology online.
-However, in some cases on-campus housing subsidized by the university can be cheaper than living off campus, especially if located in a major city.
-Many universities also offer a wide variety of cutting-edge technology on campus that could benefit those earning their doctorate (psychology online).
-According to the American Psychological Association, graduates with a master's degree in psychology accrue about $60,000 in debt, compared to $78,000 for a PhD, and $146,000 for a PsyD.
+Many universities also offer cutting-edge technology on campus that could benefit those earning their doctorate in psychology online.
+According to the NCES, graduates with a master's degree in psychology accrue about $46,140 in debt, compared to $98,170 for a Ph.D. and $127,300 for a Psy.D.

-Do Online Psychology Doctoral Programs Require Students to be On-campus?
-Do Any of the Programs Have Labs or Clinical Work?
+Do Online Psychology Doctoral Programs Require Students to Be On Campus?

 Do Online Students Still Qualify for Financial Aid?

-However, each state dictates their own licensing requirements through the Association of State and Provincial Psychology Boards.
+However, each state dictates its own licensing requirements through the Association of State and Provincial Psychology Boards (ASPPB).
 Standards can vary greatly by state.
 Practicing psychologists must obtain state licensure, unless exempt through employment at some universities and federal institutions.
-State boards require a doctorate degree in order to grant licensure.
+State boards require a doctorate in order to grant licensure.